2026-2027 Casper Residency Programs—How to Succeed

-While much of your residency application is based on your grades, Step scores, and other hard skills, the application does little to communicate your soft skills, such as your empathy, professionalism, ethical decision making, and bedside manner.
+While much of your residency application is based on your grades, Step scores, and other hard skills, it says little about your soft skills, such as empathy, professionalism, ethical decision-making, and bedside manner.
 This is why more and more residency programs are now requiring applicants to take the Casper test, a key component of Acuity Insights.
-So, what are the residency programs that require Casper?
+So, which residency programs require Casper?

 Read on to learn what the Casper test is, which residency programs require Casper, and how to succeed if you need to take the test.